 I ran, I danced, I sang at the top of my lungs.
 This was my mother’s village and I was home!
 I had never visited.
 I had never touched the ground where my ancestors were buried.
-No light, barely any water to bathe, but I ran around and greeted elders, played with kids and rolled in the grass like I had just drank 25 red-bulls.
+No light, and barely any water to bathe, but I ran around and greeted elders played with kids, and rolled in the grass as if I had just drank 25 red bulls.
 Later, my cousin looked at me, as I clapped the dust off my palms and wiped my pants.
-I had rolled around in the red dirt with the kids from the neighbors house for what seemed like hours.
-I was filthy but smiling from ear to ear. ” I envy your free spirit Sis” my cousin said “I wish I could just talk to strangers, laugh and play but people will see and think I am crazy”.
+I had rolled around in the red dirt with the kids from the neighbor’s house for what seemed like hours.
+I was filthy but smiling from ear to ear. ” I envy your free spirit Sis,” my cousin said “I wish I could just talk to strangers, laugh, and play but people will see and think I am crazy”.
 I put my arm around him and as we walked into the compound I whispered in his ear “We’re all a little bit crazy aren’t we”.

-Being comfortable with self expression is a crucial element for entrepreneurship.
+Being comfortable with self-expression is a crucial element of entrepreneurship.
 It helps you become more relatable and helps customers to build a dynamic relationship by seeing the most authentic you.
-If you’re uncomfortable with self expression, here are some small steps you can take to unleash the inner, wilder, more authentic you:
+If you’re uncomfortable with self-expression, here are some small steps you can take to unleash the inner, wilder, more authentic you:

 Stop and Smell the Roses.